ChloeL-E/little-pont-msp4/README.md

 -   ### Features

-    * Responsive on device sizes with media screen size >280px
+    * Responsive on device sizes with media screen size >280px so user can easily view site on mobile, tablet, laptop and desktop without any compromise.

 -   ### Features used in every page: